Serial Devices

 - Executors: Control devices via serial commands

-- Lambda: Custom data parsing and processing
+- Lambda: Custom data parsing and processing (required for multi-value EZO output)

 - MQTT: Bridge serial data to MQTT topics